Puppy Vomiting Got You Worried?

 • Extreme lethargy, listlessness or exhaustion

 • A seriously distended belly, dry-heaving or signs of stress(such as whining, pacing, panting).
-This could be a sign of canine bloat.
+This could be a sign of bloat.

 • Vomiting